Derived category of moduli of pointed curves -- II: Reduction to the heavy/light moduli spaces 's

-\begin{lemma} If $D_b(X)$ admits a full $\Gamma$-invariant exceptional collection then $K_0(X)$ is a permutation $\Gamma$-lattice and $D^b(X/\Gamma)$ (the quotient stack) admits a s.o.d. with blocks isomorphic to representation categories (if the collection is equivariant) and twisted representation categories (if it is only invariant) of subgroups $\Gamma_\alpha$. \end{lemma}
+\begin{lemma} If $D^b(X)$ admits a full $\Gamma$-invariant exceptional collection then the equivariant derived category $D^b_\Gamma(X)$ admits a s.o.d. with blocks isomorphic to representation categories (if the collection is equivariant) and twisted representation categories (if it is only invariant) of subgroups $\Gamma_\alpha\subset\Gamma$ as in Definition~\ref{sDGASGASFGARH}. \end{lemma}

-\begin{proof} Since $K_0(X)$ is isomorphic to the Grothendieck $K$-group of $D^b(X)$, the first statement is clear (a s.o.d.~ of $D^b(X)$ induces a direct sum decomposition of its $K$-group).
-We refer to \cite[Theorem 2.3]{Elagin} for the precise formulation and proof of the second statement. \end{proof}
+\begin{proof} We refer to \cite[Theorem 2.3]{Elagin} for a precise formulation and a proof.
+He only considers exceptional collections of equivariant coherent sheaves, but the proof for equivariant complexes of coherent sheaves is the same.
+The s.o.d.~of $D^b_\Gamma(X)$ is induced by the s.o.d.~of $D^b(X)$ from Definition~\ref{sDGASGASFGARH}, with the admissible subcategory $\cA_j\subset D^b(X)$ inducing an admissible subcategory $\tilde \cA_j\subset D^b_\Gamma(X)$ equivalent to $D^b([\bullet/\Gamma_\alpha])$, the bounded derived category of $\Gamma_\alpha$-modules, if the collection is equivariant. \end{proof}

-\begin{ex} Let us give an example of a variety with an involution such that the corresponding action of $S_2$ in $K$-theory is not a permutation representation.
-Consider a del Pezzo surface $S$ of degree~$2$, the double cover of $\PP^2$ ramified along a smooth quartic curve, with the usual involution~$\sigma$.
+\begin{ex} Let us give an example of a variety with an involution such that the corresponding action of $S_2$ on its $K_0$-group is not a permutation representation.
+Consider a del Pezzo surface $S$ of degree~$2$, the double cover of $\PP^2$ ramified along a smooth quartic curve, with the usual involution~$\sigma$ of the double cover.
 Then $S$ has $56$ $(-1)$-curves that come in pairs interchanged by $\sigma$.
-As $\sigma$ preserves $-K$, it acts by $-1$ on the orthogonal complement $(-K)^{\perp}$ in $\Pic(S)$, the root lattice of type $E_7$.
-Therefore the action of $S_2$ on both the total cohomology $H^*(S,\ZZ)$ and the K-group $K_0(S)$ is diagonalizable with $3$ eigenvalues $1$ and $7$ eigenvalues $-1$ (type $(3,7)$).
-However, diagonalizable permutation representations of $S_2$ of type $(a,b)$ on a lattice have $a\ge b$. \end{ex}
+As $\sigma$ preserves $K_S$, it acts by $-1$ on the orthogonal complement $K_S^{\perp}\subset\Pic(S)$.
+Therefore the action of $S_2$ on both the total cohomology $H^*(S,\ZZ)$ and on $K_0(S)$ is of type $(3,7)$, i.e.\ it is diagonalizable with $3$ eigenvalues $1$ and $7$ eigenvalues $-1$.
+However, any diagonalizable permutation representation of $S_2$ of type $(a,b)$ clearly has $a\ge b$. \end{ex}

+We need a stronger version of the equivariant Orlov blow-up lemma \cite[Lemma~7.2]{CT_part_I} to prove that our collections are $\Gamma$-equivariant.